kaleoyster/actuarial-model-nbi/docs/methodology.md

 - $H(x):$ Cumulative hazard function.

 #### Previous understanding of the methodology
-- Instead of the absolute number of surviving bridges at age $x$ life tables commonly compute a probability of survival.
+- Instead of the computing the absolute number of surviving bridges at age $x$ life tables commonly compute a probability of survival.
 - The probability of survival for bridges exposed from age 1 to age $x$ is:  $_1P_x$, or simply $P_x$.
 - It is computed from the hazard rate as shown in Equation 3:
 - The mortality rate (or cumulative probability of failure), $F(x)$ of bridges exposed at age 1